Tri-Counties Genealogy & History by Joyce M. Tice

 MOORE - Troy - Harry A. MOORE Sr., 94, of Troy RD 3, died Friday, May 29, 1992, in the Bradford County Manor.
 He retired in 1962 as a machine operator for Cummings Lumber Co.
 Born March 26, 1898, at Union Township, Tioga County, he was a son of Edward S. and Maude SECHRIST MOORE.
 Surviving are a son, Harry A. Jr., of Canton; three daughters, Patricia Brewster, of Granville Summit, Mary Jane NYBECK, of Morris Run, and Adrian BAIRD, of Springfield, Ore.; a brother, Larue E., in Florida, 15 grandchildren and 16 great-grandchildren.
 The funeral will be at 11 a.m.
 Tuesday at Morse and Kleese's, 40 north Center Street, Canton, with the Rev. Melvin GOOD officiating.
 Burial will be in Wildwood Cemetery, Williamsport.
 Friends may call at the funeral home from 10 to 11 a.m.
 Tuesday.
 Submitted by Patricia Warren

 MARVIN, Stuart B., "Stub" Age 84, of 407 Shelbourne Street, Horseheads, NY, Sunday, February 25, 1990.
 Friends are invited to call at the Van Buskirk-Lynch Funeral Home, Mill Street and Grand Central Avenue, Horseheads, Turesday, 2 to 4 and 7 to 8 PM.
 Funeral and Committal Services will be conducted at the conclusion of Calling Hours at 8:00 PM, the Rev. Gerald F. WRIGHT officiatng.
 Interment in Woodlawn Cemetery.
 The family wil provide their own flowers.
 Those wishing may make memorial contributions to the Horseheads Wesleyan Church or in charity of one's choice in Stub's memory.
 He is survived by his son, Richard L. MARVIN of Horseheads, NY; brother and sister-in-law Donald and Hazel Marvin of Elmira, NY; sister, Miss Esther Marvin of Elmira, NY; brothers-in-law and sisters-in-law, Robert and Becky Pierce of Endwell, NY, Eleanor Bacon of Elmira, NY, Mary Jane and Fred Bronson of Gainesville, Fl; 2 grandchildren; several nieces and nephews.
 Mr. Marvin was born August 29, 1905, in Elmira Heights, NY, the son of Archie and Nina Bailey Marvin.
 He was a salesman for Tressler's and for Maslin Electronics.
 He had been a security guard at Chemung Canal Trust Company with Burns Security.
-He was predeceased by his wife Elizabeth V. [PIERCE] "Betty" Marvin, who passed away September 9, 1986 and their son, Jack P. MARVIN, who was killed October 9, 1970, as the result of an airplane crash.
+He was predeceased by his wife Elizabeth V. [PIERCE] "Betty" Marvin, who died September 9, 1986 and their son, Jack P. MARVIN, who was killed October 9, 1970, as the result of an airplane crash.
 [Jack MARVIN died Nov.
 25, 1970] Unnamed and undated Elmira newspaper.
 Submitted by Sharron Vossoughi <rsvossoughi@worldnet.att.net>

 PORTER, Robert M. Elmiva Star-Gazette Sept.
 4, 1928, Elmira, NY Robert Michael PORTER, aged 78 years, retired Pennsylvania railroad Engineer, died at the home of his daughter Mrs. H. W. Good of 462 1/2 Cypress St. at 4 PM, Monday.
 He is survived by four daughters, Mrs. Good, Mrs. A. D. Furman and Mrs. J. V. Pierce of Elmira and Mrs. A. C. Day of Cleveland,`O; three sons, Burr [Burt] and Edgar of Buffalo and James of Williamsport; 26 grandchildren; two sisters, Mrs. Kate Porter, of Williamsport and Mrs. Elizabeth Newcomber of Mt.
 Vernon.
 A prayer service will be held at the home of Mrs. Good tonight at 7:30, the Rev. C. G. McConnell officiating.
 The remains will be taken to Williamsport, Wed. at 8 am over the Pa RR where the funeral will be held Thursday afternoon.
 Burial in Williamsport, Pa cemetery.
 Submitted by Sharron Vossoughi <rsvossoughi@worldnet.att.net>